 Grand Island, located just off the north coast of Michigan’s Upper Peninsula, more than lives up to its lofty name.
-This spectacularly scenic isle is home to pristine beaches, towering sandstone cliffs, inland lakes, and old growth hardwood forests.
+This spectacularly scenic isle is home to pristine beaches, towering sandstone cliffs, inland lakes, and old-growth hardwood forests.
 Grand Island is the perfect summer adventure destination.
 Ride and hike over 40 miles of challenging mountain bike trails and scenic walking paths.
 Kayak beneath soaring cliffs through Lake Superior’s crystal-clear waters.
 Camp beneath a dazzling blanket of stars or stay in a rustic cabin.
-Your thirst for unforgettable adventures will be quenched on Grand Island!
+Quench your thirst for unforgettable adventures on Grand Island!

 GRAND ISLAND QUICK FACTS